bbeattie97/ISA616-Project2-Group18/README.md

 ## Dashboard Markdown

 This document is the markdown code file that constructs the final output of visualizations used in our analysis.
 The graphs created here are displayed in the final output.
+It is not necessary to run the Analysis Markdown first, as long as the FSB_job.csv is available.

 ## Dashboard Output